 We use several different breeds on the breeding programme so that we can produce a wide and diverse range of guide dogs to suit all the needs of our clients.

-However, we have recognised that other breeds and indeed other crosses may lend additional benefits to Guide Dog users and as such, we now have curly coated retrievers, a standard poodle on the breeding programme.
+However, we have recognised that other breeds and indeed other crosses may lend additional benefits to Guide Dog users and as such, we now have curly-coated Retrievers, and two standard Poodles on the breeding programme.
 It is when these breeds are crossed with our own established breeds that we hope they will produce, first and foremost, successful guides, but may also provide a secondary benefit e.g. shed less hair which may be advantageous to clients with allergies to dog hair!